Approximating class approach for empirical processes of dependent sequences indexed by functions: Proof of the main theorem

-In the proof of Theorem~\ref{th:ep-clt}, we need a generalization of Theorem~4.2 of \citet{Bil68}.
-Billingsley considers random variables $X_n$, $X_n^{(m)}$, $X^{(m)}$, $X$, $m,n\geq 1$, with values in a separable metric space $(S,\rho)$ satisfying (a) $X_n^{(m)}\cla X^{(m)}$ as $n\rightarrow \infty$, for all $m\geq 1$, (b) $X^{(m)}\cla X$ as $m\rightarrow \infty$ and (c) $\forall \delta >0$, $\limsup_{n\rightarrow \infty}P(\rho(X_n^{(m)},X_n)\geq \delta) \rightarrow 0$ as $m\rightarrow \infty$.
-Theorem~4.2 of \citet{Bil68} states that then $X_n\cla X$. \citet{DehDurVol09} proved that this result holds without condition (b), provided that $S$ is a complete separable metric space.
+In the proof of Theorem \ref{thep-clt}, we need a generalization of Theorem 4.2 of Billingsley \cite{Bil68}.
+Billingsley considers random variables $X_n$, $X_n^{(m)}$, $X^{(m)}$, $X$, $m,n\geq1$, with values in a separable metric space $(S,\rho)$ satisfying (a) $X_n^{(m)}\cla X^{(m)}$ as $n\rightarrow \infty$, for all $m\geq1$, (b) $X^{(m)}\cla X$ as $m\rightarrow\infty$ and (c) $\forall\delta>0$, $\limsup_{n\rightarrow\infty}P(\rho (X_n^{(m)},X_n)\geq\delta) \rightarrow0$ as $m\rightarrow\infty$.
+Theorem 4.2 of Billingsley \cite{Bil68} states that then $X_n\cla X$.
+Dehling, Durieu and Voln\'y \cite{DehDurVol09} proved that this result holds without condition (b), provided that $S$ is a complete separable metric space.
 More precisely, they could show that in this situation (a) and (c) together imply the existence of a random variable $X$ satisfying (b), and thus by Billingsley's theorem $X_n\cla X$.
-Here we will generalize this theorem to possibly non-measurable random elements with values in non-separable spaces.
-Regarding convergence in distribution of non-measurable random elements, we use the notation of \citet{VanWel96}.
-In accordance with the terminology of \citet{VanWel96}, we will call a not necessarily measurable function with values in a measurable space a random element.
+Here, we will generalize this theorem to possibly non-measurable random elements with values in non-separable spaces.
+Regarding convergence in distribution of non-measurable random elements, we use the notation of van der Vaart and Wellner \cite{VanWel96}.
+In accordance with the terminology of van der Vaart and Wellner \cite {VanWel96}, we will call a not necessarily measurable function with values in a measurable space a random element.